immutable/gods-unchained-api/README.md

 | ```start_time``` | ![range](https://img.shields.io/badge/-range-green.svg) | start time of the match (UNIX epoch format) |
 | ```end_time``` | ![range](https://img.shields.io/badge/-range-green.svg) | end time of the match (UNIX epoch format) |

+**Important**: total_turns field will be renamed to total_rounds on a later update, we will continue to support it while we ensure our community is using the new field name.

 **Response Format**